VistaoFootball/tactical-board/README.md

 - ~~rename (players only)~~

 ## Overlays
-Sometimes futsal training is held on different pitch than original.
+Sometimes Football training is held on different pitch than original.
 For that purpose is is required to show overlay of:
 - ~~exercises pitch (28mx20m)~~
 - ~~basketball pitch (28mx15m)~~